Adaptive Bayesian density estimation in sup-norm: Discussion

-The arguments in \citet{hoffmann2015adaptive,yoo2017adaptive} are strong, and it is natural to ask what is wrong in the current paper such that the tests we use in the proof of \cref{thm:1} permit optimal contraction rates.
+The arguments in \citet{hoffmann2015adaptive,yoo2017adaptive} are strong, and it is natural to ask what is wrong in the current paper such that the tests we use in the proofs of \cref{thm:3,thm:dr:1} permit optimal contraction rates.
 This indeed relies on the nature of the alternative we test.
-We are not constructing tests for $H_1 : \logdens \in \Set{\Theta \given \|\logdens - \logdens_0\|_{\infty} > M \minimaxrate}$, but instead for $H_1 : \logdens \in \sliceset_I$.
-Those tests (see \cref{lem:8}) have Type I and Type II errors decreasing as $\exp\{-K n \natrate^2 \}$, which is typically polynomial in $n$ when $|I|$ is small, and thus not in contradiction with the arguments of the aforementioned papers.
-Remark that $|I|$ small corresponds exactly to those log-densities that can be far from $\logdens_0$ in $L^{\infty}$ but close in $L^2$, and thus hard to separate.
-But the number of $I\subseteq \jset_n$ with $|I|$ of order constant is polynomial in $|\jset_n|$, while the power of the tests for $H_0$ against $H_1$ decrease exponentially fast in $|I|$.
-We leverage this to obtain optimal contraction.
+We are not constructing tests for $H_1 : \|\L' - \L\|_{\infty} > M \minimaxrate$, but instead for each $I \subseteq \Nats$, we build a test for $H_1 : \L' \in \Set{\L_{\bm{F}} \given \bm{F} \in \sliceset_I}$.
+Those tests (see the proof of \cref{lem:dr:step2}) have Type I and Type II errors decreasing as $\exp\{-K n \natrate_I^2 \}$, which is typically polynomial in $n$ when $|I|$ is small, and thus not in contradiction with the arguments of the aforementioned papers.
+We remark that $|I|$ small corresponds exactly to those log-densities $\L'$ that can be far from $\L$ in $\LP{\infty}$ but close in $\LP{2}$, and thus hard to separate.
+When $|I|$ gets large, however, the powers of the tests increase, which is what saves us.

-The main drawback here is getting a sharp enough bound on the denominator of the Bayes rule, which seems hard to do beyond the scope of independent wavelet coefficients, or at least having a nice structure.
-Anyhow, we believe the approach of the current paper shows that the master theorem of Bayesian nonparametrics can be still useful for $L^{\infty}$-contraction, giving some hope toward a general $L^{\infty}$-contraction result of the same flavour.
+The main drawback of the method is getting a sharp enough bound on the denominator of the Bayes rule, which seems hard to do beyond the scope of independent wavelet coefficients, or at least having a nice structure.
+Anyhow, we believe the approach of the current paper shows that the master theorem of Bayesian nonparametrics can be still useful for $\LP{\infty}$ contraction, giving some hope toward a general $\LP{\infty}$ contraction result of the same flavour.

-\subsection{Suboptimality when $0 < \beta \leq 1/2$}
+\paragraph*{Suboptimality when $0 < \smooth \leq 1/2$}